tomaskraus/simple-string-pattern/README.md

 is not a valid SSP, as it contains an unescaped newline character.

-The string `.` is not a valid SSP, nor any string consisting of space and dot characters only.
-To create valid SSPs for those strings, enclose them in double quotes:

-1. `"."`

-The string `"` is not a valid SSP.
-Enclose it with double quotes: `"""`, or escape it: `\"`
+The string <code>...</code> is not a valid SSP, as it would be handled as an SSP with partial mark, with an empty pattern body (plus, that mark is not space separated), which is not allowed.

+> Tips to fix an invalid SSP:
+> 1. Enclose it with double_quotes.
+> 2. Use escape sequences for control characters, such as `\t` for tabs and `\n` for newlines
+> 3. Be sure to escape a backslash `\` if you want to use it as an ordinary character.
+> 4. Do not escape chars that do not need to escape.

 ## SSP Grammar